1961 Alabama Crimson Tide football team: Arkansas

 After the Crimson Tide was recognized as national champions by the major wire services, they defeated the Arkansas Razorbacks 10–3 in the 1962 edition of the Sugar Bowl in what was the first all-time meeting between the schools.
 The Crimson Tide took a 10–0 halftime lead after they scored on a 12-yard Pat Trammell touchdown run in the first quarter and on a 32-yard Tim Davis field goal in the second quarter.
 Although Alabama was held scoreless in the second half, the Razorbacks only managed to score a 23-yard Mickey Cissell field goal in the third quarter that made the final score 10–3 in favor of Alabama.

 Awards

-After the season, Alabama had several players recognized individually for their on-field performances.
+After the season, several Alabama players were recognized for their on-field performances.
 Billy Neighbors was a unanimous selection to the 1961 College Football All-America Team at the tackle position.
-Second Team All-America selections included Lee Roy Jordan at center and Pat Trammell at quarterback.
+Second-team All-America selections included Lee Roy Jordan at center and Pat Trammell at quarterback.
 Additionally, Alabama had four players selected to the All-SEC First Team: Mike Fracchia at back, Jordan, Neighbors and Trammell.
 Trammell was also selected as the SEC Most Valuable Player for the 1961 season and Neighbors won the Jacobs Blocking Trophy.
-In having led his team to both the SEC and national championships, Bear Bryant was recognized as the AP, UPI and coaches' SEC Coach of the Year.
+In addition, Bear Bryant was recognized as the AP, UPI and coaches' SEC Coach of the Year.